Anderson earns 24-save shutout as Sens blank Wings 2-0

 Jimmy Howard made 22 saves in the loss for the Red Wings, who are playing out the string as they will miss the playoffs for the first time in 25 seasons.

+He then spoke about the last two games of the season - also the final two games at the Joe Louis Arena.

+''We've got two games left and it's going to be an exciting weekend for us first with Montreal on Saturday and then the last game at the Joe.''

-Clarke MacArthur made his season debut for the Senators and played his first game since Oct.
+It was also an important game for Clarke MacArthur, who made his season debut for the Senators and played his first game since Oct.
 14, 2015, because of concussion issues.

 Last week while the Senators were on the road he passed another baseline test.